ognis1205/delta-hub/README.md

   <img src="./docs/images/logo.png" width="225px">
 </p>

-A platform and cloud-based service for data sharing based on delta-sharing-rs using Next.js and TypeScript.
+A platform and cloud-based data sharing service based on the Delta Sharing protocol.
+It's neither a data catalog nor a data repository, nor a data marketplace.
+DeltaHub is a service focused solely on data sharing.
-Please refer to the [Project Improvement Proposal](./docs/README.md).
+It provides only the minimum governance features necessary for data sharing, but allows users to easily search and share the data they bring.

 Screenshot
 ==============================